Typing Russian stress marks on macOS

 My macOS and iOS security setup - Update 2020

-(N.B.
-I am not a security expert.
-I’ve implemented a handful of reasonable measures to prevent cross-site tracking and limit data collection about my preferences and actions online.)
 Surveillance capitalism is a real and destructive force in contemporary economics, politics and culture.
 Whatever utopian visions that Silicon Valley may have had about the transformative power of ubiquitous network technologies have been overwhelmed by the pernicious and opaque forces that profit from amplifying divisions between people.
+While I can’t change the system, I can change my own practices and reduce the degree to which surveillance capitalists, state actors and others who have no rights to my data.

 Solzhenitsyn on the folly of looking for good/evil dichotomies